Lesson 5 of 8

 - How can I add items to the inventory?

-- How do I associate inventory items with tasks?
+- How do I assign inventory items to the tasks?

 Watch the following video tutorials: